Sheriff's deputy in Georgia placed on leave after video shows him 'using physical force on a man' - KESQ

 Sheriff’s deputy in Georgia placed on leave after video shows him ‘using physical force on a man’

-A sheriff’s deputy in Atlanta has been placed on administrative leave after social media video surfaced showing the deputy “using physical force on a man,” according to the Clayton County Sheriff’s Office.
+A sheriff’s deputy in the Atlanta area has been placed on administrative leave after social media video surfaced showing the deputy “using physical force on a man,” according to the Clayton County Sheriff’s Office.

 Video of the incident appeared on Instagram, showing two deputies holding the man on the ground and striking him in the face.
 In the video, one deputy can be heard yelling, “he bit my hand!”
 A separate video taken from another angle shows children in a car nearby crying and one can be heard yelling, “Daddy!”